mca91/ITEWR_DC_Course/chapter8.md

 <tr><td style="text-align:left">assasinations</td><td>0</td><td>2.467</td><td>0.282</td><td>0.494</td></tr>
 <tr><td colspan="5" style="border-bottom: 1px solid black"></td></tr></table>

+The model object `mult_mod` is available in Your workspace.

 *** =instructions

-- Join all descriptive statistics in an object of class `data.frame`.
+- Join all descriptive statistics as shown above in an object of class `data.frame`.
 Assign the result to `descriptives`.
-- Use the function `predict()` to predict the average anual growth rate for a country that has average values for all regressors.
+- Use the function `predict()` to predict the average anual growth rate for an *average* country, i.e. for an observation that has average values for all regressors.

 *** =hint

 - To join vectors `a`,`b` and `c` to a `data.frame` with named columns, execute `data.frame(a=a, b=b, c=c)`.
 See also `?data.frame`.
 - In Your call of `predict()` You have to specify the argument `newdata`.
 This must be a `data.frame` object where each row is an observation of regressors you want to make a prediction for.
 Note that the column names must equal the regressor names.
-Here, we have five regressors: `tradeshare`, `rgdp60`, `yearsschool`, `rev_coups` and `assasinations`.
+We have five regressors: `tradeshare`, `rgdp60`, `yearsschool`, `rev_coups` and `assasinations`.
+- The function `subset.data.frame()` may be helpful in specifying the argument `newdata` in `predict`.

 *** =pre_exercise_code
 ```{r}